tcnicholas/dftd_labeler/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## ToDo list

+[x] Implement basic program structure
+[x] Add D3 and D4 support
+[] MPI parallelisation?
+[] Add divide and conquer functionality: currently separate database files are
+    required in order to run several labelling tasks at once.
+Develop basic function to divide the database into chunks and set off the tasks.
+Possible
+    approaches: (a) uniform chunks of structure; (b) uniform chunks of atoms.
+[] Improve logging and file I/O. It is quite messy...